llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 An example of VariantAutoscaling resource can be found in the following command.

+**Note**: this example considers a VariantAutoscaling with using `H100` GPUs.
+This should be changed depending on what GPUs you have available on your cluster.

 ```sh
 cat <<EOF | kubectl apply -f -
 apiVersion: llmd.ai/v1alpha1